-(3) Select one of the following: HIST 200A Research and Writing in U.S. History HIST 200B Research and Writing in the History of the American West HIST 200C Research and Writing in World History (3) HIST 201 Seminar in European Historiography (3) HIST 202 Seminar in American Historiography (3) Select one of th ne following: HIST 280A Reading Seminar in African or Asian History HIST 280B Reading Seminar in Ancient or Medieval European History

-HIST 280C Reading Seminar in Modern European
+- (3) Select one of the following: - HIST 200A Research and Writing in U.S. History HIST 200B Research and Writing in the History of the American West - HIST 200C Research and Writing in World History - (6) Take both of the following: - HIST 201 Seminar in European Historiography HIST 202 Seminar in American Historiography - (3) Select one of the following: - HIST 280A Reading Seminar in African or Asian History - HIST 280B Reading Seminar in Ancient or Medieval European History - HIST 280C Reading Seminar in Modern European History - HIST 280Z Reading Seminar: Topics in World History - (3) Select one of the following: - HIST 281A Reading Seminar in Colonial or Early U.S. History - HIST 281B Reading Seminar in Nineteenth Century U.S. History - HIST 281C Reading Seminar in Modern U.S. History - HIST 281Z Reading Seminar: Topics in United States History - (3) An additional HIST 280 OR HIST 281

-History

-HIST 280Z Reading Seminar: Topics in World

-History

-) Select one of th e following:

-HIST 281A Reading Seminar in Colonial or Early U.S.

-History

-HIST 281B Reading Seminar in Nineteenth Century

-U.S. History

-HIST 281C Reading Seminar in Modern U.S. History

-HIST 281Z Reading Seminar: Topics in United State

-History

-(3) An additional HIST 280 OR HIST 281